 A public drop-in, was held at the Pavilion on the Barton recreation Ground on Wednesday 19th August 2020 to discuss possible traffic calming schemes in preparation for several LHI bids.
 The feedback determined the priority.
 LHI presentation

 Our first bid was submitted in September 2020 for 40 mph buffer zones on roads coming into the village.
 A highways engineer was appointed to review our bid and determined that we could combine several elements of buffering with a modification to the Haslingfield Road junction to make it safer for pedestrians.
-Design details will be started on successful bids.

-Additional funding in following years:
+Additional LHI bids and or funding in following years: